UST-QuAntiL/quantil-docs/docs/index.md

 But also the execution part is considered.
 QC Atlas enables collecting information about existing software platforms, cloud services, and their offered compute resources, such as quantum computers or quantum simulators.

+[Pattern Atlas](https://pattern-atlas-readthedocs.readthedocs.io/en/latest/) is a pattern repository that provides tooling support for capturing best practices in the form of patterns for various domains.
+It already contains several patterns for quantum algorithms and allows to include domain-specific aspects for quantum computing (quantum circuits, mathematical descriptions).

+[Qverview](./user-guide/qverview.md) provides an overview of several technologies for quantum application development such as development kits, cloud services, programming languages, etc.
+It enables to analyze and compare different technologies and identify their interoperability.

 ### Application

-The Quantum Humanities Analyse Tool [QHANA](https://github.com/UST-QuAntiL/qhana) is a toolset of Machine Learning techniques for classical and quantum hardware.
+[QHAna](./user-guide/qhana.md) - The **Q**uantum **H**umanities **Ana**lysis Tool is a toolset of Machine Learning techniques for classical and quantum hardware, designed for the use with the [MUSE Repository](https://www.iaas.uni-stuttgart.de/publications/INBOOK-2018-05-MUSE.pdf).
+It comprises a rich set of techniques, mostly for categorical data.
+The tools are split up into 4 different categories: **Data Preparation, Feature Engineering, Clustering,** and **Classification**.
+From each category various alternative methods can be selected to be used for the analysis.

 ### Analysis & Execution
 The [Circuit Transformer](./user-guide/circuit-transformer.md) enables the translation of a given circuit into different languages.
 Furthermore, it enables the modification of the given circuit by providing a simple modelling tool representing qubits and gates and supports the simulation of the resulting measurements.
 The Circuit Transformer also supports the transpilation and export on general gate sets of Rigetti and IBMQ machines for different programming languages.
 In addition, the depth, two-qubit gate depth, and the pulses depth is analyzed for the different gate sets.

 The [NISQ Analyzer](./user-guide/nisq-analyzer.md) enables the selection of suitable implementations and quantum computers (QPUs) dependent on given input data and the selected quantum algorithm.
 Therefore, Prolog rules are defined to determine which input data can be processed by a specific implementation and to determine which QPU can successfully execute suitable implementations.